Kickoff For April 30, 2018

 Welcome to this week's edition of the Monday Kickoff, a collection of what I've found interesting, informative, and insightful on the web over the last seven days.

 A quick note of thanks to everyone who reads what I publish in this space each week.
 The response The Monday Kickoff has been getting is exceeding my expectations.
 I'm glad you're finding what I post here interesting and useful.
 Please share it freely.

-And a special thank you to those of you who've made small pledges of support.
-In the last week or three, I appreciate your support.
-An ff you want to support my work, check the end of this edition to learn how to do that.
+And a special thank you to those of you who've made small pledges of support in the last week or three.
+I appreciate it.
+An if you want to support my work (even in a small way), check the end of this edition to learn how to do that.

 With that out of the way, let's get this Monday started with these links: